amb2893/CS386Project/Deliverable1.md

 - Must have: Fitness tracker built according to the game.
 - Nice to have: Heart rate and calories burnt.
 - Don’t care: Fitness exercises as long as it is a variety

+### Interview 8: Alayna Sacco (Date: 1/31/2025)
+### Interviewee: Mayanna John
+### Customer Segment: Gamer focused on maintaining mental and physical needs.
+### Key Insights:
+- Finds it easier to combine gaming and exercise to save time.
+- Prefers a reward-based system for tracking fitness progress.
+- Wants a simple workout plan integrated with gaming mechanics rather than a structured fitness routine.
+- Faces challenges with inconsistent schedules and fatigue from studying.
+- Would rather walk throughout gameplay instead of dedicated workout sessions.
+### Representative Quotes:
+- “I think it’s easier to work out and play video games at the same time to have more time to do other things.
+I don’t have to worry about my free time or exercise time.”
+### Assessment:
+- Prefers gaming mechanics (leveling up, achievements) over traditional fitness guidance.
+- Wants an easy and flexible fitness approach rather than an organized routine.

+### Interview 9: Donovan John (Date: 1/31/2025)
+### Interviewee: Jalen
+### Customer Segment: Gamer focused on maintaining mental and physical needs.
+### Key Insights:
+- Finds the idea beneficial for encouraging fitness.
+- Motivated by small, reachable goals with friends.
+- Prefers in-game mechanics (achievements, leveling up) over traditional fitness tracking.
+- Believes a small percentage of gamers would actively use a fitness-integrated gaming system.
+- Would be interested in a portable version of this product.
+### Representative Quotes:
+- “Seeing something like this could be beneficial to self-care and make it easier to encourage a population to start working out.”
+### Assessment:
+- Prefers in-game mechanics (e.g., achievements) over traditional fitness programs.
+- Asked if a portable version would be available.
+- Curious if it would be console-friendly for Xbox and PlayStation.

 ### Final Insights Summary:
 ### Common Trends: